image-charts/documentation/docs/reference/chart-title.md

 `chtt` - Specifies the chart title.

 - **`<chart_title>`** Title to show for the chart.
 You cannot specify where this appears, but you can optionally specify the font size and color.
-Currently basic latin and latin supplement characters are supported.
+Currently basic latin and latin supplement characters are supported (need more?
+Ask our support).
+Use a `+` sign to indicate spaces, and a pipe character ` | ` to indicate line breaks.

 `chts` [Optional] - Colors and font size for the chtt parameter.